 Beginning in fiscal 2007, the Corporation implemented a long-term incentive plan consisting of performance-contingent restricted share units.
-The objective of this plan is to reward senior executives, including the NEOs, for achieving corporate performance targets over a three-year period.
 This plan replaced the Corporation's previous long-term share appreciation rights plan.
-The first restricted share units ("RSUs") were granted under the RSU plan ("RSU Plan") on September 8, 2006.
+The first restricted share units ("RSUs") were granted under the Restricted Share Units Plan of the Corporation ("RSU Plan") on September 8, 2006.
 The second and third RSUs were granted under the RSU Plan on October 24, 2007 and on August 27, 2008, respectively.
-Given the difficult trading conditions referred to under the Base Salary section, above, no RSUs were granted in the fiscal year ended June 30, 2010.
+No RSUs were granted in the fiscal year ended June 30, 2010, due to difficult trading conditions.
+The fourth RSUs were granted on August 26, 2010.